 Welcome to Children of Nepal

 Children of Nepal was established in 1996 in association with The Rudolf Steiner Foundation, now known as RSF Social Finance.
 Its first project was to create a kindergarten in a children's home in Kathmandu.
 For three years, CON trained the staff in teaching and management skills.
 In 1999, the project was handed over to the kindergarten's Nepalese staff.
 In 2000, CON helped to establish Tashi Waldorf School in an area on the outskirts of Kathmandu.
-As of May 2009, there are 110 children attending the school in a nursery, three kindergartens and classes 1 through 3.

 Children of Nepal's mission is to provide children in Nepal with a positive, nurturing, and stimulating environment in their early years.
 CON has integrated the principles of Waldorf (Rudolf Steiner) education with the diverse cultures and traditions of the Himalayas.
 In accordance with Waldorf practices, CON believes that intellect, emotion, and spirituality all contribute equally to a child’s healthy development.
 By combining these elements in a more integrative manner than conventional education techniques, children will become empowered and well-rounded individuals.